Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 ### Question 23

 > **Did you manage to write an API for your model?
 If yes, explain how you did it and if you did anything special.
 If** > **not, explain how you would do it.**
->
-> Recommended answer length: 100-200 words.
->
-> Example:
-> _We did manage to write an API for our model.
-We used FastAPI to do this.
-We did this by ... .
-We also added ..._ > _to the API to make it more ..._
->

 > Answer:
 > We implemented the backend using FastAPI with a single POST endpoint for predicting the class ("conditionally_edible," "deadly," "edible," and "poisonous") of a mushroom based on an image.
 It accepts images in JPEG and PNG formats; otherwise, it returns an error.
 The predictions are returned as a dictionary with class probabilities.
 Locally, the backend can be started using 'invoke serve-api' after which the endpoint is available at http://localhost:8000/predict/, and the documentation is available at http://localhost:8000/docs#/default/predict_predict\_\_post.